 5. Innovate and collaborate

-The SDGs provide a framework for innovation, creating business growth opportunities and new business models, products or services that drive progress toward the goals.
-Following the framework also helps to identify partners within sectors and across different industries which enable organizations to scale up their efforts and ultimately achieve the goals.
+The SDGs provide a framework for innovation, creating business growth opportunities and new business models, products, or services that drive progress toward the goals.
+Following the framework also helps to identify partners within sectors and across different industries which enables organizations to scale up their efforts and ultimately achieve the goals.
 As part of their work on SBTs and SDG13 – Climate Action, Nokia identified that Radio Access Networks result in a global energy bill of over $70 billion.
 To address the need to decouple data growth from energy use, the company developed an innovative AirScale radio base station solution (BTS) for mobile operators, which consumes 28% less power and helps to build zero-emissions networks.

 6. Report and communicate

 Useful tools and methodologies are emerging for companies to understand better how they can contribute to the SDGs in a holistic way.

 For example, in August 2019, three accounting associations (Association of Chartered Certified Accountants (ACCA), Chartered Accountants Australia and New Zealand (CA ANZ), and Institute of Chartered Accountants of Scotland (ICAS)) jointly published SDG disclosure recommendations linking various reporting frameworks including the Global Reporting Initiative (GRI), the International Integrated Reporting Council (IIRC), the Taskforce on Climate-related Financial Disclosures (TCFD) and the UK Financial Reporting Council (FRC) aimed at supporting organizations with their reports on progress towards the achievement of the SDGs.